 • Risk.
 Active trading can be riskier than index investing, since performance relies on the fund manager to make buying and sellings decisions.

-Both actively-managed funds and index funds aim to help investors achieve their goals, but in different ways and with potentially different results.
-Whether index funds vs. managed funds are better hinges largely on the individual investor and what they need or expect their investments to do for them.
+Both actively managed funds and index funds aim to help investors achieve their goals, but in different ways and with potentially different results.
+Whether index funds or managed funds are better hinges largely on the individual investor and what they need or expect their investments to do for them.

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.

 Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.